- 1 Christmas Gifts for Gardeners 2019

 Christmas time is such a special time of year.
 It’s a time for meeting up, celebrating, and showing our thanks and appreciation to those around us.

 Love and friendship are priceless gifts.
 Why not gift the promise of a day out together in a magnificent snowdrop garden, in January or February?
 You’ll find a calendar of snowdrop garden openings here.
+If you’d prefer to buy some snowdrops, here’s my list of reputable snowdrop suppliers.

 Join a Gardening Club!